Trump faces deadline for questioning in defamation suit

 Former Trump lawyer Marc Kasowitz called Zervos’ claims meritless and said Trump’s statements were true and protected by free speech rights.

 Trump’s new lawyer, Alina Habba, said Monday she plans to expand the former president’s response to the case.
+She said she planned to draw on a 2020 New York law meant to protect people from frivolous lawsuits launched by the powerful to squelch criticism.

+The law expanded an existing statute, making it easier to fight defamation claims when they center on communication in public “in connection with an issue of public interest,” defined as “any subject other than a purely private matter.”

+Trump previously raised a somewhat similar California law among his defenses in Zervos’ suit.
+Still, Habba said drawing on the New York statute would make a difference.

 The Associated Press generally does not identify people who say they have been sexually assaulted, unless they come forward publicly as Zervos has.